microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

     --from-literal clientsecret=$SERVICE_PRINCIPAL_CLIENT_SECRET
     ```

 1. Create a label for the secret.
-This prevents the CSI driver from creating multiple Kubernetes secrets for the same external secret in Azure Key Vault.
+By default, the secret store provider has filtered watch enabled on secrets.
+You can allow it to find the secret in the default configuration by adding this label to the secret.

     ```
     oc -n $PROJECT_NAME label secret secrets-store-creds secrets-store.csi.k8s.io/used=true
     ```

 1. Create the Secret Provider Class to give access to this secret.
+To learn more about the fields in this class see [Secret Provider Class](https://learn.microsoft.com/en-us/azure/aks/hybrid/secrets-store-csi-driver#create-and-apply-your-own-secretproviderclass-object) object.

     ```
     cat <<EOF | oc apply -f -